Julian/Ivoire/FAQ.rst

 (path hooks), which can be confusing or magick-y but hopefully also do some good.

+To be a bit more specific, I like the renaming and refocusing that BDD tries to promote, and that's a thing that just adding new vocabulary like ``describe`` and ``it`` can accomplish in a small way.
+That being said, Python isn't as suited for writing DSLs in it's own syntax as much as Ruby is.

+In ``Ivoire``'s standalone mode this means that tests suffer from some pretty big problems if you're not careful: Since ``with`` statements don't introduce new scopes, your tests aren't isolated at the language level from each other.
+So be careful.
+This is a non-issue in transformation mode, thankfully (though that has other smaller disadvantages).

 Why does it only support transformation in Python 3.3?
 ------------------------------------------------------